 What is phishing?

-Phishing is an identity-theft scam that uses "spoofed" or fake emails and websites to trick people into giving out personal information, such as credit card numbers, usernames and passwords, or social security numbers.
-Phishing is usually done by hijacking the brand identity of a bank or an online store in a spoofed email that is sent to large numbers of people.
-The email will usually contain a link to a web page designed to look just like a legitimate company's site.
+Phishing is an identity-theft scam that uses "spoofed" or fake emails and websites to trick people into giving out personal information, such as credit card numbers, user names and passwords, or social security numbers.
+Phishing emails can be from a spoofed brand, faked email address, or fake From name.
+The email may contain a link to a web page designed to look just like a legitimate company's site.
 A phishing scam will use this page to capture any information that you provide, then sell or use the information for malicious purposes.
+The email may spoof a name of a UI leader and ask you to do them an urgent favor or ask for information via a form.

-Several variations of fraudulent email messages claiming to be from UIOWA Support, UIOWA.EDU, Webmaster@uiowa, etc. have been reported over the last several months.
-Phishing emails claim you must either click on a link to log in to a website, or click on a link and provide personal information, such as your password, last four digits of your Social Security number, date of birth etc., or risk having your accounts deactivated.
+Several variations of fraudulent email messages claiming to be from UIOWA Support, UIOWA.EDU, Webmaster@uiowa, university leaders, etc. have been reported.
+Phishing emails claim you must either click on a link to log in to a website, or click on a link and provide personal information, such as your password, last four digits of your Social Security number, date of birth etc., or risk having your accounts deactivated or other words to try and scare you to giving out personal information.
 These are not legitimate messages.

 ITS will never ask you to send passwords or any other personal information in an email.
 Be cautious of links in email messages that take you to websites that ask for your HawkID.